Can You Teach an Old Dog a New Name, and Is It OK to Rename a Dog After Adoption?

 Should I Change My Rescue Dog’s Name?

 If you have adopted a dog from a shelter, the shelter has likely given him his current name.
-This would be if the dog were abandoned or dropped off by someone who didn’t know the dog.
+The dog’s current name would be if the dog were abandoned or dropped off by someone who didn’t know the dog.

 If your adopted dog was named by a previous owner who mistreated him, he might associate this name with being abused.
 In this case, changing your adopted dog’s name will help to alleviate any anxiety the old name may cause.